How To Get The Most Out Of Your Injectables & Fillers — And Avoid Bruising

 There are two types of people in this world: Those who jump for joy at the first mention of Botox or facial fillers, and those who at least pause at the idea of a needle coming within inches of their faces.
 For the needle-brave among us, injectables carry the allure of impressively smooth results that make the pinch well worth it.
 But as one might expect from a needle to the face, injections can also result in temporary skin irritation or bruising around the poked area.
-If you are very much on board with Botox but want to know how to calm your skin when getting injectables, read on.
+If you’ve weighed the pros and cons of Botox and are very much on board, but want to know how to calm your skin when getting injectables, read on.

 With the right techniques, you can minimize the bruising, redness, or swelling that is most typical after getting injectable treatments.
 Whether you’re still on the fillers fence or planning your zillionth injectable treatment, these best practices and tips from experts will help calm your skin so you can move on to enjoying the results as soon as possible.